J-bRover/goonmachine/README.md

 - **128×128 Pixel Display**: Classic retro resolution with 4× pixel scaling for modern displays
 - **16-Color Palette**: Predefined color palette for consistent retro aesthetics
-- **Lua Scripting**: Full Lua 5.4 support with custom module system
+- **Lua Scripting**: Full Lua 5.4 support with custom module system.
+Only safe Lua features are enabled, allowing for security when running external cartridges.
 - **Built-in Console**: Integrated console engine for logging and debugging
 - **Sprite Support**: Create custom 32x32 sprites within the console and use and load them in the game
 - **Input Handling**: Mouse and keyboard input with frame-accurate state tracking
 - **Frame Rate Control**: Configurable frame rate with delta time support
 - **Modular Architecture**: Clean separation between game engine, console engine, and scripting
-- **Hot Reload Support**: Restart functionality for rapid iteration
+- **In Memory Reload Support**: Restart functionality for rapid iteration and smooth development.
 - **Full cartridge support**: .r32 files are cartridges that can be shared with other users.
-RICO-32 will auto-load main.r32 from the root directory, so make sure to have the main cartridge there.
+RICO-32 will make a main.r32 if one doesn't already exist on startup but any cartridge can be loaded and saved to from the inbuilt terminal.
+- **Full inbuilt terminal**: Contains commands to load cartridges, save cartridges to different formats, and export standalone executables.

 ## Screenshots